 Free author readings in bookstores and libraries

 Book readings or author readings are casual events, held in bookstores and libraries.
 An author talks about their work and reads selected portions of the book.
+The reading is often followed by a Q&A period and signing—where you can purchase the book and the author will sign it during the event.

 Most book readings are free.
-For popular books from well known authors and celebrities in high demand, tickets may be required.
+For popular books from well-known authors and celebrities in high demand, tickets may be required.
 If tickets are required, it is usually clearly stated on the bookstore’s website or calendar event.

 Calendar of literary events